SilkRose/Pony/stories/letters-from-a-hat/letters-from-a-hat-meta.md

 -

 ### Prompt:
-Pinkie Pie has started a chain reaction, sending out a letter and a hat full of cutie mark drawings to Applejack.
-Who, upon reading the letter, kept the chain going by writing a reply to Pinkie and a letter to the name she pulled from this hat.
-As the chain continues, the past order is known, and their letters can be read, but not quoted, and should not be gleamed for private information.
-Pinkie's intention is to build connections and friendships among a group of semi-connected friends.
-The last pony in the chain is to write to Pinkie, who will write a reply back.
+Twilight Sparkle found Rarity, Rainbow Dash, and Applejack arguing over how best to represent Equestria to the changelings in an upcoming peace treaty visit.
+Rarity wanted to do a fashion show, Rainbow a Wonderbolt's show, and Applejack wanted to do a rodeo.

+After the argument escalated to name-calling, Twilight broke it up and suggested they do a friendship exercise.
+Pinkie Pie showed up quickly after a game was mentioned and joined in as well.

+Twilight explained the exercise.
+It was a chain of letters designed to strengthen friendships and give everypony a chance to cool off.
+The first pony (Pinkie Pie) will send a letter to the pony whose name she pulled from a hat, and that pony would reply, then write a letter to the pony they got from the hat.
+Rinse and repeat, until the last pony, who writes to Pinkie Pie.
+Then she writes them a reply.

-Some suggestions to include in your letter(s):
+Some suggestions from Twilight to include in your letter(s):
 1. A compliment of the recipient.
 2. Something they might not know about you.
 3. A message to a pony you know hasn't been within the chain.